www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                                 * [x] Ensure, that the runners' subject is set correctly.
                             * [x] Make duplicate variable check complete.
                             * [x] Remove code duplicate in central parser.
                         * [ ] Test AST parsing and AST interpretation by example.
+CURRENT -> Test this at
                 * [x] Deprecate existing language.
                 * [ ] Port SolutionEditor to the new Editor.
             * [x] Remove direct dependency to ANTLR4 at parser and any other code.